FuelLabs/sway-rfcs/rfcs/0006-configuration-constants.md

 }
 ```

-If you are not using the SDK, it will be possible to define these values by specifying a `constants.sw` flag.
-This will work with the [notion of contract dependencies](https://github.com/FuelLabs/sway-rfcs/pull/19#issuecomment-1286351753).
-This Sway file must export the required constants as specified by the `configurable` block.
+As `configurable` values will affect a contract's ID, `forc` users must be able to specify these values for each of their contract dependencies.
+To enable this, `forc` will allow users to specify a `config/<contract-dependency-name>.sw` file for each contract dependency that contains configurable values.
+This Sway file must export the required constants as specified by the contract dependency's `configurable` block.
+These files will be compiled independently for each contract dependency, and the resulting `configurable` bytecode section for each dependency will be used to replace its default `configurable` bytecode section.

 # Reference-level explanation